lethal-guitar/RigelEngine/README.md

 * `NUKEM2.F1`, `.F2`, `.F3` etc. up to `.F5` (intro movie files)

 Currently, the game will abort if the intro movies are missing, but they aren't mandatory for gameplay, and I'm planning to make them optional in the future.

+If there are existing saved games, high score lists, or settings found in the game files, RigelEngine imports them into its own user profile when running for the first time.

 ### Command line options, debugging tools, more info